angus-boilerplates/LaraVellous/README.md

 After the Docker image is pushed to the container registry, you will need to pull the image on your server and restart your application.
 This process will depend on your server setup.

 When running the Docker container, it is important to inject your environment variables at runtime.
 The Dockerfile and start scripts are set up to generate an `.env` file from the environment variables in the Docker container.
-This is done by running the command `printenv | grep -v "no_proxy" > .env` at the start of the script.
+This is done by running the command `printenv | awk -F "=" 'NF==2 && $2 !~ /[\n\t ]/' > .env` at the start of the script.

 Ensure that your Docker run command includes the `-e` option to set the environment variables, for example: